Abassion/Dodatodos/README.md

     Vue JS (Javascript framework)
     Google Firebase (Backend platform)
     Sass (Css preprocessor)
-    and of course HTML 5 and CSS 3

 Dodatodos is using cloud firestore database for data managment
 ## Project setup